What to Do in Paris

 TOP 10 THINGS TO DO

-The view from the observation decks are also impressive.
+The views from the observation decks are also impressive.
 You have the option of climbing the stairs or taking the elevators.
-In both cases, we recommend purchasing tickets in advance, or using a tourist pass that includes skip-the-line access, to avoid waiting in too many lines.

 - Parc du Champ de Mars is the green space next to the Eiffel Tower, and perfect for a picnic.